Consultants re-enter pay dispute

 In June 2024 consultants in Northern Ireland voted overwhelmingly in favour of taking strike action over pay.
 The strength of this vote and subsequent planned strike action brought the Department of Health to the negotiating table.
 Northern Ireland consultants committee secured a pay offer that was accepted by members in a referendum in August 2024.
 Part of this deal was the withdrawal of the consultants rate card.

-Aside from this, the DDRB recommendation of a 4% uplift does not align with our aim of full pay restoration.
-We have informed the Department and Minister of our dissatisfaction with the award and advised we are entering into dispute.
+The DDRB recommendation for 2025/26 of a 4% uplift did not align with our aim of full pay restoration.
+We informed the Department and Minister of our dissatisfaction with the award and advised we would re-enter dispute.
+This year's award of 3.5% is a further blow to our aims of full pay restoration.

-Part of this dispute is the re-introduction of the rate card. we would strongly encourage you to ask for those rates for any work you undertake outside of your programmed activities.
+As part of our ongoing dispute we have reintroduced the consultant rate card. we would strongly encourage you to ask for those rates for any work you undertake outside of your programmed activities.
 We will also be coming out to hospitals and running online events to share more information on the rate card and our pay dispute.

 View the consultant rate card for Northern Ireland